 What to expect at Thong Sala Night Market

+The Thong Sala Night Market has many different food stalls, so there is something to find for every taste.
 The vendors have perfected their methods to prepare fresh Thai food like Pad Thai, Green Curries, vegan food and shell fish dishes.

 Overall the Thong Sala Food Market is a great place to meet, chat and laugh with Koh Phangan residences and other backpackers.
 Lots of people come out for the Thong Sala Food Market.
 So if you want to see some smiley Thai local people while filling your belly with the best and cheapest Thai food, then definitely head over to the Thong Sala Night Market!